sokaRepo/bugbounty/README.md

 ### About the project

-The web app's goal is to help BugBounty Hunters to manage their BugBounties and TODO list.
+The web app's goal is to help BugBounty Hunters to manage their BugBounties and Target list.

-### Depedencies
+### Dependencies

 * Pip